playframework/playframework/documentation/manual/about/Philosophy.md

 <!--- Copyright (C) 2009-2015 Typesafe Inc. <http://www.typesafe.com> -->
 # Introducing Play 2

 Since 2007, we have been working on making Java web application development easier.
-Play started as an internal project at [Zenexity](http://www.zenexity.com) and was heavily influenced by our way of doing web projects: focusing on developer productivity, respecting web architecture, and using a fresh approach to packaging conventions from the start - breaking so-called JEE best practices where it made sense.
+Play started as an internal project at Zenexity (now [Zengularity](http://zengularity.com/)) and was heavily influenced by our way of doing web projects: focusing on developer productivity, respecting web architecture, and using a fresh approach to packaging conventions from the start - breaking so-called JEE best practices where it made sense.

 In 2009, we decided to share these ideas with the community as an open source project.
 The immediate feedback was extremely positive and the project gained a lot of traction.
 Today - after two years of active development - Play has several versions, an active community of 4,000 people, with a growing number of applications running in production all over the globe.